vaibhavjain882/wordpressstack/README.md

 * Adds the RBAC roles for deploying the ALB ingress controller
 * Deploys the ALB ingress controller

-During this process the KUBECONFIG env variable is automatically added to the .bash_profile file in your HOME directory.
-However, if the "kubectl" command refuses to execute, run the below command,
+Run the below command to add the KUBECONFIG to your path,

 ```
 export KUBECONFIG=$KUBECONFIG:/opt/kubeconfig